Skip to Content

 Here are a few tips:

-• Ask what brought the topic or question to mind if they asked about it.
+• Ask what brought a specific topic or question to mind.

 • Limit your answer to the topic or question.